February 26, 2026

 Think Tank: The Human-Tech Balance – Are We Getting HR Technology Right?

 From AI recruiting to digital wellbeing apps, HR leaders are flooded with tools promising efficiency, fairness, and insight.
 But are these technologies actually improving the employee experience? or creating new challenges like tool fatigue, bias, and data overload?
-This interactive think tank invites participants to weigh in on how organisations can strike the right balance between innovation and impact.

 • Which area of HR technology currently delivers the most real business value in your organisation?